7ooyoungoh/7ooyoungoh/README.md

-# Hi.
-My name is Jooyoung.
+# Welcome to my GitHub.

-I am an undergraduate at Northwestern University studying Computer Science, Industrial Engineering, and Economics.
+Hi.
+My name is Jooyoung, and I'm an undergraduate at Northwestern University studying Computer Science, Industrial Engineering, and Economics.
 I seek to continuously develop my experience in software development.
 Feel free to reach out
 at: [jooyoungoh2026@u.northwestern.edu](jooyoungoh2026@u.northwestern.edu)!